-We are extremely fortunate to offer the infamous Pip Sail and her super talented Physio team
+We are extremely fortunate to offer the famous Pip Sail and her super talented Physiotherapy team.

-Here at Physio Fix our physios have a reputation of resolving peoples injury’s when others haven’t been able to.
-We believe that people come to us for our accurate assessment, our honesty and our successful treatments.
+Here at Physio Fix our Physiotherapists have a reputation of resolving people’s injuries when others have not been able to.
+We believe that people come to us for our accurate assessment, our honesty, and our successful treatment outcomes.

-We feel that our clients wish to be the focus of their Physio, they want to be listened to and to be understood.
-Pain is real, limitations of movement affect people’s lives and we hear this.
+We feel that our clients want to be the focus of their Physiotherapist.
+They want to be listened to and to be understood.
+Pain is real and limitations of movement seriously affect peoples lives and we understand this.

 Regular treatment sessions can include:

 Mobilisation and manipulation